Brajan Gruda: Brighton and Hove Albion

+Loans to RB Leipzig

+On 2 February 2026, Gruda returned to Germany and joined Bundesliga club RB Leipzig, on a six-month loan until the end of the season.

+On 13 July 2026, it was announced that Gruda would return to RB Leipzig on a season-long loan for the 2026–27 season.

 International career

 Gruda is of Albanian descent.
 He has represented Germany at youth international level.

 In September 2023, he was first called up by Germany U21, and he made his U21 debut in a 3–0 victory against Kosovo, he provided three assists in the match.

 In May 2024, he trained with the senior national team prior to the UEFA Euro 2024.
 He departed the training camp on 5 June after a calf injury.

 Personal life

-Gruda is the son of Albanian former Vllaznia Shkodër player Bujar Gruda.
+Gruda is the son of Albanian former Vllaznia player Bujar Gruda.
 He is also related to fellow footballer Ildi Gruda.
-His ancestry traces to the Albanian Gruda tribe of Northern Albania.
+His ancestry traces to the Gruda tribe of Northern Albania.

 Since Brajan Gruda started playing as a starter for Mainz, the Albanian federation has tried to convince him to play for Albania, but the player has refused.
 Albanian media have always asked during Sylvinho's press conferences whether Gruda could join the Albanian national team, but he avoided the question by saying "they were working on it".

 In October 2024, in an interview on the German national channel, he stated: "I don't know what the future holds, my parents are Albanian but my heart says I want to play for Germany."

 In June 2025, coach Alban Bushi stated that he had spoken with Brajan's parents and was in contact with them, saying that Brajan will join Albania only if he doesn’t receive a call-up from Germany.
+In September 2026, Gruda received a call-up to the German national team.